Let’s say you’re doing well so far in offering an outgoing travel program.

 How will you promote your company and its offerings?
 Is there a nearby convention and visitors bureau that can carry your offerings in their promotional literature?
-You may also want to start investigating attendance at world tourism conventions abroad, but that can get pricey.
+You may also want to start investigating joining the International Inbound Travel Association (IITA) and attendance at international inbound tourism conventions abroad, but that can get pricey.

 - Start early enough.
 Most major tour operators are working on their product offerings and promotion a year in advance.